repaper/gratis/README.md

 These are example programs that will compile and run on the following platforms

-1. TI LaunchPad with M430G2553 using the Energia IDE
+1. TI LaunchPad with M430G2553 using the [Energia](https://github.com/energia) IDE
-2. Arduino Leonardo using the Arduino IDE
+2. Arduino Leonardo using the [Arduino](http://arduino.cc) IDE

-## LaunchPad_Only

-Only for the TI LaunchPad with M430G2553.
-These are plain C files using a command-line compiles and the provided Makefiles.

 ======